 Buffalo: combines the leaps of the Knight (2,1), the Camel (3,1) and the Giraffe (3,2).

 Cannon: exactly as in Xiangqi.
 The Cannon moves without taking like a Rook, but it takes by going in a straight horizontal and vertical line and jumping over exactly one piece.
 When a Cannon takes a piece, there must be exactly one piece between the original and final square of the Cannon's move - this piece may be of either color.
 This is identical to the move of the Cannon in Shako and Metamachy.

-Crocodile: it is the diagonal counterpart of the Xiangqi's Cannon.
-It moves like a Bishop (which was named Crocodile in Grant Acedrex) and needs an intermediate piece between itself and its victim to capture it.
-The Crocodile jumps the intermediate and takes the victim on its square.
+Archer: it is the diagonal counterpart of the Xiangqi's Cannon.
+It moves like a Bishop and needs an intermediate piece between itself and its victim to capture it.
+The Archer jumps the intermediate and takes the victim on its square.
 The intermediate is left unaffected.
-(Also known as Vao by problemists).
+(Previously named Crocodile.
+Also known as Vao by problemists).

 Machine: it is an orthogonal counterpart of the Elephant as it moves 1 or 2 squares orthogonally, jumping over the first square if it is occupied.
 Then, it combines the moves of old Dabbaba and Wazir found in ancient Muslim Chess variants.
 The word Dabbaba designated a siege machine at war in Arabic, hence the name given for this piece.

 Elephant: exactly as in Shako and Metamachy.
 It moves one or two squares diagonally.
 When an Elephant moves two squares, no matter what intermediate squares contain.
 Note that it always stays on the same color of square.
 The Elephant moves as the combined Alfil and Ferz from Shatranj, two pieces which were also present in mediaeval Chess and have disappeared with the birth of modern moves for the Bishop and the Queen.